kronavald/kronovald-app/server-app/readme.md

 ## 🏗️ Architecture

-The application follows a modular architecture based on **CRUD resources** with `REST` controllers.
+The application follows a modular architecture based on `CRUD Resources` with `REST` controllers.
-Each resource typically consists of three main files: `service`, `controller`, and `module`, which are exported together.
+Each resource typically consists of three main files: `service`, `controller`, and `module` which controls the dependencies.

 The **service layer** interacts with the database using `PrismaClient`, as described in the official documentation: [Using Prisma Client in NestJS](https://docs.nestjs.com/recipes/prisma#use-prisma-client-in-your-nestjs-services).